When you move from education to work, the support available to you will change. You can get support with:

 Find your nearest Jobcentre Plus (GOV.UK)

-You can get employment support from Scope's employment services.
+You can get employment support from Scope's Support to Work service.

 Connect with others who have recently moved from education or who are in a job you are interested in.
 This can be a great way to see what is possible.